JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-basic-syntax-function-expression"}

-A function that returns no meaningful value.
+A function that returns no meaningful value:

 ```kotlin
 //sampleStart